mpeter28/SwordAndSaddle/massCombat.md

 | VIII | Housecurl | Heavy Infantry | B | 7 | 0 Damage | 2 | 4 |
 | IX | Harolds's Housecurl | Heavy Infantry | A | 7 | 0 Damage | 2 | 5 |

 ### William Duke of Normandy's Franco-Norman Army

+William crossed the English channel with a hodge podge coalition army of 7000 Breton, Norman, and French soldiers.
+His army was light on infantry, and smaller than Harolds, but had strong cavalry and archer support.

 | Unit Identifier | Unit Name | Class | Grade | Command Points | Health | Support | Assault |
 | --- | --- | --- | --- | --- | --- | --- | --- |